-Right of Use Asset and Liability
+Right of Use Asset and Liability for the 2019 Acquisition

 The right of use asset and liability were determined by taking the present value of the future minimum lease payments associated with the 2019 acquired stores.
 The Company utilized discount rates for the leases similar to the rates used to present value its other leases.
 The difference between the asset and the liability noted above is attributable to favorable lease rates in the acquired store leases.